 Reading Well Collections

-You can also recommend these to your patients by issuing them with a book 'prescription'.
+You can also download the 'Book Prescriptions' to recommend books to your patients..
 (Please direct patients to their local public library to borrow the books)

 Oliveira Wellbeing Collection

 In addition to the above collections we also have Fiction, Non-Fiction, Self help, Short reads and a Spiritual Section.

 - General Fiction and Non-fiction: We hold a small collection of general fiction and non-fiction for leisure reading.

 - Self-Help Books: Some additional self-help books on stress and emotional resilience